Codesgenius/dictionary/README.md

 # Getting Started with My Dictionary App

 This project was created with `React`
-This project is also live at [codesgenius.github.io/dictionary](https://codesgenius.github.io/codesgenius.github.io-dictionary)
+This project is also live at [dictionary app](https://codesgenius.github.io/codesgenius.github.io-dictionary)

 ### `Available branches`